List of songs recorded by Ariana Grande: Songs

-Late rapper Mac Miller recorded three songs with Grande.
+Rapper Mac Miller recorded three songs with Grande.
 He was first featured on her debut single "The Way", and again on the remix to her single "Into You".
 Miller later featured Grande on his song "My Favorite Part".
 The duo also covered "Baby, It's Cold Outside", with Miller using the name Larry Lovestein.

 Jamie Foxx provided uncredited guest vocals on "Focus".

 Zedd wrote and produced "Break Free" for Grande and appears as a featured artist.

 Pharrell Williams has written and produced songs for Grande's fourth studio album Sweetener.
-He also collaborated with her on two songs - "Heatstroke" by Calvin Harris, and "Blazed".
+He also collaborated with her on two songs, "Heatstroke" by Calvin Harris, and "Blazed".

 Victoria Monét co-wrote several of Grande's songs, especially those from Thank U, Next and Positions.
 She and Grande collaborated on "Better Days", "Monopoly" and "Got Her Own".

 R&B music producer Kenneth "Babyface" Edmonds wrote and produced Grande's debut album, including her single "Baby I", and her Christmas EP, Christmas Kisses.

 Iggy Azalea appears as a featured artist on "Problem".

 Elizabeth Gillies, Grande's personal friend, appeared in several songs with Grande, including those from the Victorious soundtrack, as well as their Broadway musical 13, and covered "Santa Baby".

 Broadway performer Kristin Chenoweth appeared on songs with Grande as part of the cast of Hairspray Live! in 2016.
 Chenoweth featured Grande on the cover of "You Don't Own Me" in 2019.

 Grande and The Weeknd collaborated on four tracks: "Love Me Harder" in 2014, "Off the Table" in 2020, and the remixes of his singles "Save Your Tears" and "Die for You" in 2021 and 2023, respectively; both the remixes peaked at number one on the Billboard Hot 100.

 Grande was featured on the remix of Justin Bieber's 2015 song "What Do You Mean?" and both of them collaborated again in 2020 on "Stuck with U".
 Both artists appeared on Lil Dicky's 2019 charity single, "Earth".

 Grande collaborated with Lady Gaga on the song "Rain on Me" from Gaga's sixth studio album Chromatica.